dHonerkamp/dhonerkamp.github.io/_pages/about.md

 I am a PhD student at the ELLIS [Robot Learning Lab](https://rl.uni-freiburg.de/) at the University of Freiburg.
-My research interests are focused on reinforcement learning, embodied AI and robotics, though much more broadly I am interested in a broad range of topics such as decision making, planning, multi-agent systems among others.
+My research interests are focused on reinforcement learning, embodied AI and robotics, though much more broadly I am interested in topics including, but not limited to, decision making, planning and multi-agent systems.

-In the past I have been working across all aspects of autonomous agents and their environments.
-After studying economics and working in econometric forecasting I studied machine learning and reinforcement learning at University College London, graduating from the MSc Computational Statistics and Machine Learning with Dean's List honors.
-I then first developed decentralised systems and consensus protocols before flipping the coin and starting to optimise agent's within an environment.
+In the past I have worked across all aspects of autonomous agents and their environments.
+After studying economics and working in econometric forecasting in Switzerland, I graduated on the Dean's List of the MSc Computational Statistics and Machine Learning at University College London.
+I then developed novel decentralised systems and consensus protocols before I flipped the coin and started to optimise agent's behaviours within an environment during my PhD.

 Note that the remainder of this site is still WIP.
+Until then please refer to my [google scholar](https://scholar.google.com/citations?user=Ian_c5AAAAAJ&hl=en) and [university profile page](https://rl.uni-freiburg.de/people/honerkamp) for recent works.

 [//]: # (A data-driven personal website)